Recent searches (0)

 Western sandpipers are carnivores in terms of diet.
 As a part of their diet, they mostly eat insects, spiders, and other invertebrates.
 When near coastal regions, these North American birds have also been known to feed on crustaceans as their primary source of food.

 There are no reported incidents of any danger exhibited by western sandpipers.
-These nesting birds with longer bills do get aggressive with other male western sandpipers due to their territorial nature, but mostly there is no evidence to suggest that this bird is aggressive or dangerous with human beings.
+These nesting birds with longer bills do get aggressive with other male western sandpipers due to their territorial nature, but mostly there is no evidence to suggest that this bird is aggressive or dangerous to human beings.

 Western sandpipers are known for an unusual breeding strategy known as polyandry, wherein a female will mate with up to four males during a breeding season.

 The oldest living adult western sandpiper that was found in the wild was of age just over nine years.

 Despite their tiny sizes, the adult members of western sandpipers are known to compete even with their relative sandpiper species when foraging.